Azariagmt/azariagmt/README.md

 ## Hello!

-I’m Azaria – A recent Software Engineering graduate currently located in Addis Ababa, Ethiopia.
+I’m Azaria – A Software Engineer currently located in Addis Ababa, Ethiopia.
 Interested in all things tech with current focus on web3.

 Apart from coding, I also maintain a blog - you can find my articles on [Medium](https://medium.com/@azariatamrat).